dakodonnell/astrolio/README.md

 Connect your portfolio repo to a platform that deploys static web applications ([Netlify](https://netlify.com) or [Vercel](https://vercel.com) are good options)

-- If you know what you're doing, you can deploy your portfolio site directly from here:
+- If you know what you are doing, you can deploy your portfolio site directly from here:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/dakodonnell/astrolio) [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FBartoszJarocki%2Fcv)